Takis Lemonis: Playing career

-Takis Lemonis played for local club Attikos before playing for Olympiakos from 1978 until 1987.
+Takis Lemonis played for local club Attikos before playing for Olympiacos from 1978 until 1987.
 He also played for Levadiakos (1987 – 1991) and Ιonikos 1992, Panionios (1992 – 1993), finishing his career in Ethnikos at 1994.
-During his playing career, Lemonis was capped twice by the Greece national football team.
+During his playing career, Lemonis was capped twice for Greece.

 Coaching career

 Having stopped football as a player, Lemonis studied coaching in England and, in 1996, became head coach at Asteras Zografou.
 In 2000, he returned to Olympiacos as the assistant coach and, after the dismissal of Giannis Matzourakis, as head coach.
 Lemonis had domestic success at Olympiakos by winning two championships in a row.
 He left the team in October 2002.
-He has since coached APOEL F.C. in Cyprus (2003), Kallithea FC (2005) and Levadiakos upon their return to the Alpha Ethniki for the 2006 season.
+He has since coached APOEL in Cyprus (2003), Kallithea (2005) and Levadiakos upon their return to the Alpha Ethniki for the 2006 season.

 Olympiacos under the leading of Takis Lemonis won the championship with 12 points difference in 2001 and beat AEK in a match practically final of the championship with a 4–3 in an impressive match in April 2002.
 He also won AEK 6–1 and Panathinaikos 1–4 in Leoforos, Panathinaikos' historical castle, which together with this season's 4–0 against Panathinaicos again are the biggest domestic victories a Greek team has ever achieved during the last 20 years.
-Those victories gave him the nickname sir takis.
+Those victories gave him the nickname "Sir Takis".

-In September 2006, Lemonis once again replaced Ioannis Matzourakis, this time as coach of Xanthi FC.
-He resigned in December 2006 and, later that month, signed a six months contract and replaced Trond Sollied as the head coach of Olympiakos.
+In September 2006, Lemonis once again replaced Ioannis Matzourakis, this time as coach of Skoda Xanthi.
+He resigned in December 2006 and, later that month, signed a six month contract and replaced Trond Sollied as the head coach of Olympiacos.

 Although Olympiacos was eventually crowned champion, the loss of the derby of the eternal enemies, the disqualification by a lower division club in the Greek Cup and the loss of Rivaldo led Olympiacos fans to boo Lemonis, Sokratis Kokkalis (the chairman of the club) and the players.
 However, the chairman decided to extend Lemonis's contract for two more years which keeps Lemonis in the club until summer 2009.
 The 2007–08 season started badly with Olympiacos losing points in the Greek Superleague and drawing with Lazio at home.
 The away match with Werder Bremen was critical for Lemonis.
 However, Olympiacos prevailed 1–3 (his first win in an away Champions League match) and Lemonis was given an extension.
-Lemonis was doing better on his second spell with Olympiacos, leading the way to a second away victory in Champions League away game against SS Lazio, a home win of 3–0 against Bremen (6–1 tally in favor of Olympiakos between the two teams), and a dominant 4–0 win against Panathinaikos in the Greek Cup eighth-finals.
+Lemonis was doing better on his second spell with Olympiacos, leading the way to a second away victory in Champions League away game against Lazio, a home win of 3–0 against Bremen (6–1 tally in favor of Olympiacos between the two teams), and a dominant 4–0 win against Panathinaikos in the Greek Cup eighth-finals.